ouster-lidar/ouster-sdk/docs/cpp/examples/simple_examples.rst

 Working with LidarScans
 -----------------------

-The :cpp:class:`ouster::LidarScan` is explained in depth conceptually in the :doc:`LidarScan reference
+The :cpp:class:`ouster::LidarScan` is explained in depth conceptually in the :ref:`LidarScan reference
-</reference/lidar-scan>`_.
+<lidar-scan>`.
 Here we cover some specifics that will be useful for C++ developers.

 LidarScan constructors